anshumanmishra491/RESTAURANT-WEBSITE/README.md

 # RESTAURANT WEBSITE
-This repository contains a restaurant website developed on the basis of HTML,CSS.
+This repository contains a restaurant website developed on the basis of HTML,CSS and little Javascript.

 Link to the website :--